University of Wisconsin–Madison

 Summer Term Withdrawal: Your status will be impacted if this is your first or last term at UW–Madison; please consult with International Student Services (ISS) before you withdraw.

-If you are a continuing student who was enrolled for the previous Spring term and will enroll for the upcoming Fall term, Summer enrollment is not required by your student visa; continuing students may withdraw for the Summer term without consulting ISS.
+If you are a continuing student who was enrolled for the previous spring term and will enroll for the upcoming fall term, summer enrollment is not required by your student visa; continuing students may withdraw for the summer term without consulting ISS.

-Please review the SHIP withdrawal and refund policies located in the appropriate SHIP plan document for you below:
+Review the SHIP withdrawal and refund policies located in the appropriate SHIP plan document for you below:

 Yes, your NetID will always be valid and you will have access to Student Center after you are no longer enrolled.

 If you have G.I.
-Bill benefits, please contact the University Veteran Services.
+Bill benefits, contact University Veteran Services.
 If you are being called to active duty, contact UVS for help and talk with your advisor.
-UW-Madison has a special policy for enrolled students called to active U.S. military service.
+UW–Madison has a special policy for enrolled students called to active U.S. military service.

 Note: If you are returning after a period of active duty, you aren’t required to complete a reentry application.

-No, you must be currently enrolled to use all Recreation and Wellbeing facilities.
-After the withdrawal is approved, your membership and eligibility for all rec facilities on campus will be canceled overnight.
+Once your withdrawal is approved, your membership and eligibility for all Recreation & Wellbeing facilities on campus will be canceled overnight.
+Refer to RecWell’s website for information about membership for non-students.